 Also offering Southwest Florida favorites like key lime pie, this is a truly interesting and inventive spot to dine.
 Here you can enjoy local seafood in a variety of styles with a cocktail from the swanky bar with views overlooking the incredible Gulf.
 What more could you ask for?

-If you’re looking for dining in Fort Myers Beach that is a bit more upscale, consider Bayfront Bistro.
+If you are looking for dining in Fort Myers Beach restaurants that is a bit more upscale, consider Bayfront Bistro.
 Diners come here for the delicious and wide-ranging menu as well as the incredible views of Estero Bay.